SkiFire13/master-thesis/chapters/algorithm.typ

   - if $v in V_1 sect W'_0$ then $E'' = E' without v E' union {(v, w0)}$;
 ]

-// TODO: Are these needed or do we need proof?
-#lemma("simplified graph bipartite")[
-  TODO: Prove that the simplified graph is still bipartite ]

-// TODO: Are these needed or do we need proof?
-#lemma("simplified graph total")[
-  TODO: Prove that the simplified graph is still bipartite ]

 #theorem("simplified graph compatible")[
-  TODO: Prove that the simplified graph is compatible with the partially expanded game it comes from.
+  TODO: Prove that the simplified graph is compatible with the original induced total parity game.
 ]

 - TODO: How to remove edges lazily in formulas (set atom to T/F)